danknights/mice5035/tutorials/07_univariate_stats/README.md

 ---

 ## Optional Excersize 7
-Multiple hypothesis testing with CLR
+Multiple hypothesis testing with centered-log-ratio (CLR) transform:

-# do CLR to the genus table!!
+# Apply CLR transform (to make the data more normal, and get rid of
-# THIS IS THE THING!
-This is how to transform your
+# compositional artifacts)
-# genus/species table to CLR-transformed data
+# Note: if you don't have this library, install with install.packages('robCompositions')

-# This is the key right here: this is how to apply CLR
+library('robCompositions')
 eps <- min(genus[genus > 0]) / 2 # set zero values to this tiny value
 genus.nonzero <- genus
 genus.nonzero[genus.nonzero == 0] <- eps